This course on American culture for those providing service to Americans will:

 They’re Coming to America: Shifting Demographics

 Immigration is a constant in America.
 Throughout the country’s history, immigrants have added to the collective culture.
 This part of the program examines immigration patterns and where the people of the United States have come from and are expected to come from over the next ten years.
-From this section, participants will understand not only shifts in demographics but how different groups come to identify themselves as American.
+From this section, participants will understand not only shifts in demographics but how different groups come to identify themselves as Americans.
 We will also discuss how immigration has influenced and continues to influence thinking, tastes, and behaviors within the general population.

 This Land is Your Land, This Land Is My Land: Subcultures in America